 Too many couples suffer secretly from chronic negativity and emotional distance.

-Many couples struggle to communicate and connect in today’s busy world.
-Chronic stress causes tension and negativity.
-Couples find themselves distant, easily triggered, and shut down to each other.
-They don’t know how to fix the problem and they’ve lost hope trying.
+Many couples struggle to communicate about sensitive topics.
+Patterns of painful interactions lead to chronic stress and tension.
+Partners find themselves distant, easily triggered, and shut down to each other.
+They don’t know how to fix the negativity and they’ve lost hope trying.

-Couples often teeter on the edge of separation and divorce for years, making threats in moments when the situation feels unbearable.
+Couples often teeter on the edge of separation or divorce for years, making threats in moments when the situation feels unbearable.

-Today, when the costs of living keep rising and finances are increasingly harder to manage, there is a growing number of couples who stay together because they can’t afford to separate.
+The cost of living keeps rising and finances are increasingly harder to manage.
+More couples now stay together because they can’t afford to separate.
+But that doesn't mean they are happy.

 Some couples separate in the house, using separate bedrooms or even floors, others continue to sleep in the same bed.